n-zeplo/product-practice-handbook-2018/creating-a-product-innovation-engagment/ideate-hypothesize-and-test.md

-## Solutioning: Ideate, Hypothesize and Test
+## Solution: Ideate, Hypothesize and Test

 ###### _\(note: Ideally starting before development but can happen during delivery\)_